compositactic/Compositactic/CT.Test/DocumentTemplates/System.md

 ---
 ##### Instructions for using this template (Remove this section when no longer needed):

-*The System Statement summarizes the benefits and goals the System must deliver to all effected stakeholders.
+*The System summarizes the benefits and goals the System must deliver to all effected stakeholders.
 The System must mention each [Actor](Actor.md) and their primary goal summarized as briefly and completely as possible.*

 ---